jorishermans/storagestack/packages/webnative-provider/readme.md

 This is the implementation for the Webnative (WNFS) provider, so if you want to save files to ipfs you can do that with this package.

-More info about Webnative on the fission.codes website.
+More info about Webnative on [fission's website](http://fission.codes/).

 ### Provider